zhizouxiao/dots/english/accent/consonants.md

     - Held t Before /n/ ex: certain; gotten; mountain; lighten; cotton; Britain; eaten; written; forgotten;
     - Slient t After n ex: internet; interview;
     - t becomes a “fast /d/”, if it's not in a stressed syllable.
-        1. Between two vowels. ex: better
+        1. Between two vowels. ex: better, metal, auto, water
         2. Before an “l” ex:little
         3. After an “r” and a vowel ex:party
-        4. Between two words ex: it is; get up; try it on; eat out; at eleven; wait a minute; what if; put it off;
+        4. Between two words ex: it is; get up; try it on; eat out; at eleven; wait a minute; what if; put it off; get in or get out; bought it; what a nice day;

+   - written; mountain; batten; certain; buttons; forgotten; Britain: hold the t, and don't pronounce vowal

 3. word ending with -ed
     - If the last letter of the word is spelled with a d or a t, the ed is pronounced as /Id/ and as a separate syllable.
     ex: needed admitted attended decided avoided separated visited waited